georgios-antoniadis/Business_Intelligence_Coursework_Individual/README.md

 # Business_Intelligence_Coursework_Individual
+The group part of the project can be found here: https://github.com/georgios-antoniadis/Business-Intelligence-Coursework

 The repository includes a zio folder containing screenshots of all the necessary queries for one to create the requirements into the Metabase environment
 Also inside this repository are the local Metabase's .db files.